RachelBlin/keras-retinanet/README.md

 from keras_retinanet.models import load_model
 model = load_model('/path/to/model.h5', backbone_name='resnet50')
 ```

-Execution time on NVIDIA Pascal Titan X is roughly 75msec for an image of shape `1000x800x3`.

 ### Converting a training model to inference model
 The training procedure of `keras-retinanet` works with *training models*.
 These are stripped down versions compared to the *inference model* and only contains the layers necessary for training (regression and classification values).
 If you wish to do inference on a model (perform object detection on an image), you need to convert the trained model to an inference model.
 This is done as follows: